TRIQS/triqs/doc/installation/clang.rst

 * It is a developed as a drop-in replacement for the more wide-spread gcc (i.e. almost identical usage)

-Note, however, that for *production* compilations, gcc, especially recent versions, still produces in general a slighly more optimal code for TRIQS applications, even if the differences are small.
+Note, however, that for *production* compilations, gcc, especially recent versions, still produces in general a slightly more optimal code for TRIQS applications, even if the differences are small.

 It is highly recommended to use the latest stable version on Linux and the default compiler on Mac OS.